YuchenTan777/CCI-S2-Coding-Two-Final/README.md

 ### 4.2 Word Clouds of Top Keywords

-Though we’ve already seen what are the topic keywords in each topic, a word cloud with the size of the words proportional to the weight is a pleasant sight.
+Though I’ve already seen what are the topic keywords in each topic, a word cloud with the size of the words proportional to the weight is a pleasant sight.

 ```
 from matplotlib import pyplot as plt